-Tepp (tetraethylpyrophosphate) has been used commercially against certain pests for several years.
+TEPP (tetraethylpyrophosphate) has been used commercially against certain pests for several years.
 Its main value is that it gives quick initial kill of mites and insects and can be combined with residual miticides and other materials advantageously.
 TEPP may be applied as late as 72 hours before harvest.
 This material is highly toxic to man and should be used with extreme caution.

-Trithion (O, o-diethyl S-p-chlorophenylthiomethyl phosphorodithiate) is a relatively new phosphate material showing long residual effectiveness against certain pests.
+Trithion (O, o-diethyl S-p-chlorophenylthiomethyl phosphorodithiate) is a phosphate material showing long residual effectiveness against certain pests.
 In experimental plots, aphids, scales, and mites have been controlled for periods longer than three weeks with one application.
 Research studies indicate that trithion is effective against other fruit pests, but the protection is for a shorter period of time-approximately 10 days.
 Trithion is cleared for use on most fruits.
-It is suggested for trial in apple and cherry orchards where serious aphid, scale, and European red mite problems exist.
-However, Trithion has injured the leaves of Delicious and has russeted the fruit of Jonathan and Golden Delicious in Michigan when used after Bloom.
-Its present suggested usage on apples is in the Dormant or Delayed Dormant periods.
-Should growers wish to try Trithion after Bloom on apples, the following precautions are given:
+However, Trithion has injured the leaves of Delicious and has russeted the fruit of Jonathan and Golden Delicious apples in Michigan when used after Bloom.
+Its present suggested usage is on cherries in the Dormant period in orchards where scale problems exist.